 Six of One – Is it becoming easier to survive in the Premier League?

-Fans of Wolverhampton Wanderers and Cardiff City have rightly enjoyed a balmy Bank Holiday weekend and made the most of celebrating promotion to the Premier League.
+Fans of Wolverhampton Wanderers, Cardiff City and Fulham enjoyed a balmy summer and made the most of celebrating promotion to the Premier League.

-Now the euphoria is wearing off, supporters of these two clubs will be facing the grim reality that faces every newly promoted Premier League team: instantly being installed amongst the favourites to go straight back down.
+Now the euphoria is wearing off, supporters of these clubs will be facing the grim reality that faces every newly promoted Premier League team: the fight for survival.
+Wolves have started well, while Fulham and Cardiff still look as if they have work to do.

-But has this season proved it’s really not that hard to survive in the Premier League?
+But did 2017/18 prove it’s really not that hard to survive in the Premier League?

 Was 2017-18 a gamechanger?

-For the first time since 2011-2012, all three promoted clubs (Newcastle, Brighton and Huddersfield) are staying in the Premier League, with the Terriers securing their Premier League status against Chelsea.
+For the first time since 2011-2012, all three promoted clubs (Newcastle, Brighton and Huddersfield) can look forward to another season in the Premier League.

 Interestingly, that feat has only been achieved twice in Premier League history (2001/02 and 2011/12) but one major thing has changed in that time: the establishment of a Big Six, and in effect two clear tiers in the Premier League.